[ << ] [ >> ] [] [] [] [ ? ]

 Host file system uses AmigaDOS-style paths.

-Note that such a path-style symbol only depends on a -D option given while compiling vasm from source.
+Note that such a path-style symbol must be configured by a -D option while compiling vasm from source.
 Refer to the section about building vasm (Interface chapter) for a listing of all supported host OS options.

 There may be other internal symbols, which are defined by the syntax- or by the cpu module.